 Whenever a book is having a cultural moment, I find myself looking at how the book’s covers have been rendered.
 For books that are older, it’s fascinating to see how covers have been reimagined over the course of time.
 Covers are a book’s biggest, easiest selling feature; much as we say we don’t judge a book by its cover, we do.
+Here’s how 1984 covers, the classic by George Orwell, has looked over the years.

 George Orwell’s classic 1984 — a staple of high school classrooms everywhere — has been holding strong to the top of the bestsellers list for the last few months.
 I spent a little time looking at covers from previous eras, as well as foreign editions, and I found some interesting commonalities, rounded up and talked about below.